Coronavirus – business support and advice

 - use additional signage to ask customers not to enter the premises if they have symptoms

 - if feasible, place plexiglass barriers at points of regular interaction as an additional element of protection for workers and customers (where customers might touch or lean against these, ensure they are cleaned and disinfected as often as is feasible in line with standard cleaning procedures)

-For further information on social distancing including illustrated guidance, case studies and downloadable posters for your business please see ‘Reopening your business’ on this page.
+For further information on social distancing including illustrated guidance, case studies and downloadable posters for your business please see ‘Operating as a Covid-secure business’ on this page.

 By maintaining records of staff, customers and visitors, and sharing these with NHS Test and Trace where requested, you can help to identify people who may have been exposed to the virus.
 Containing outbreaks early is crucial to reduce the spread of COVID-19.

 There is a higher risk of transmitting COVID-19 in premises where customers and visitors spend a longer time in one place and potentially come into close contact with other people outside of their household.

 To manage this risk, establishments in the following sectors, whether indoor or outdoor venues or mobile settings, should collect details and maintain records of staff, customers and visitors:

 - hospitality, including pubs, bars, restaurants and cafés